Consecutive Pairs Sudoku by Bill Murphy

 or solve online (using SudokuPad)

-Rules: Standard Sudoku rules: Insert a number from 1 to 9 into each cell so that no number repeats in any row, column, or bold region.
-Also, in each row or column with a given clue outside the grid, the value of that clue is the product of all numbers in the starred cells in that row or column.
+Rules: Standard Sudoku rules (Insert a number from 1 to 9 into each cell so that no number repeats in any row, column, or bold region).
+Also, every given clue is lying.
+The correct value is either one more or one less than the given clue.

 Solution: PDF and solving video with explanation from GAS team.